 I have been touched by this whole experience and I will never be able to articulate how much this has impacted on me.

 There is so much more to tell about this experience.
-Maybe some of it I will just keep in my heart along with each and every one of these brave and courageous men.
+Maybe some of it I will just keep in my heart along with each and every one of these brave and courageous men and boys.